West Riding and Grimsby Railway: Twentieth century

-Three additions were made to the West Riding and Grimsby line during the period 1900-1922.
+Three additions were made to the West Riding and Grimsby line during the period 1900–1922.
 The first to be completed was the 11-mile Brodsworth colliery branch from Castle Hills junction 2 miles north-west of Doncaster.
 It was authorized by the Great Central Railway Act of 26 July 1907 and opened for coal traffic on 18 May 1908.
 The same Act permitted the construction of an east curve at Adwick junction.
 This left the Doncaster line 16 chains north-west of Carcroft & Adwick-le-Street station and ran for half-a-mile to Skellow junction on the Stainforth line.
 It was opened for goods traffic on 18 January 1909.
 Although installed mainly for goods traffic, there were some summer excursions, and for a time there was a Saturdays only train for Cleethorpes.

-Finally there was a 1 mile branch to Moorhouse & South Elmsall on the Wath branch of the Hull and Barnsley Railway; with the aid of running powers it afforded access to Frickley colliery.
-Sanctioned by the Great Northern Railway Act of 4 August 1906, it left the WR&GR west of Hampole station and was brought into use on 8 March 1909.
+Finally there was a 1-mile branch to Moorhouse & South Elmsall on the Wath branch of the Hull and Barnsley Railway; with the aid of running powers it afforded access to Frickley colliery.
+Sanctioned by the Great Northern Railway Act 1906 (6 Edw.
+7. c. cxliv) of 4 August 1906, it left the WR&GR west of Hampole station and was brought into use on 8 March 1909.
 With the completion of these short links the route mileage of the WR&G totalled 31 1/2 miles.

 Grouping

 At the beginning of 1923 most of the main line railways of Great Britain were "grouped" under the Railways Act 1921 into one or other of four new, large, concerns.
 The West Riding and Grimsby Railway was jointly owned by the Great Northern Railway and the Great Central Railway, and both of these companies were constituents of the new London and North Eastern Railway.
-Accordingly the WR&GR became part of the LNER too, and its joint status ceased.
+Accordingly, the WR&GR became part of the LNER too, and its joint status ceased.
 The WR&GR received £165,442 in compensation.